 Ed Pritchard started collecting antique fishing tackle in the early 1980s after graduating from the University of Mami and starting a business in the Florida Keys.
 Ed, a life-long angler, was always fascinated with stories of the men, fish, places, and tackle that made up angling's history.

 Over the years Ed has seen, handled, and researched thousands of antique fishing reels and is considered one of the foremost fishing reel experts in the world.

-With a database of over 9,000 photos of vintage reels, including notes detailing the history and prices of these reels, Ed has helped collectors and non-collectors worldwide identify their reels and tell them what their reels are worth.
+With a database of over 10,000 photos of vintage reels, including notes detailing the history and prices of these reels, Ed has helped collectors and non-collectors worldwide identify and establish the value of their antique fishing reels.

-Ed is also a collector and pays top collector dollar for high-quality reels for his collection.
+Ed is also a collector of vintage fishing reels and pays top collector dollar for high-quality reels for his collection.

 Over the years Ed has been involved in many projects that have required his expertise in antique reels and fishing tackle including rods, lures, and all other types of miscellaneous antique tackle.

 Some of these projects are listed below -